-Eri turned to Amelia and asked, "do you have that medicine with you?"
+Eri turned to Amelia and asked, "Do you have the medicine with you?"

-"Yeah, but to handle serious wounds like what he's mentioning, I need some herbs which are grown in some parts of this forest," Amelia replied in a solemn expression, "they're located somewhere along the road we're taking."
+"Yeah, but to handle serious wounds like what he's mentioning, I also need some herbs which are grown in some parts of this forest," Amelia replied in a solemn expression.
+"I'm sure that they're somewhere along the road we're taking."

 Amelia simply nodded and took out a medicine bottle.
 As Reo dropped off from Null's bag to accompany Amelia, she handed the bottle to Eri.

 "Clean the wounds with warm water first, then apply this," she said.
 "Although it won't fully stop the bleeding, it would certainly slow down the blood loss."